 If tempo is not noted, then you should simply use a "controlled tempo" with the eccentric (lowering weight) slightly slower than the concentric (lifting weight).

 These routines must be performed with diligent progression from one workout to the next.
 You must add weight with every workout.
 Because the arms are a small body part, you may need to use "micro-loading," which simply means you patiently increase the weight every workout, but in small increments.

 For example, most clubs have dumbbells with 5-pound jumps in weight.
 I like to use 1.25-pound "plate mates" which are magnetic mini weights you can stick on the ends of each dumbbell (they work for barbells too), allowing you to increase in small, 2.5-pound increments (effectively giving you a 22.5-pound dumbbell, etc).

 Supersets are an extremely effective technique for arm training.
 An antagonistic superset for arms is the pairing of a biceps and triceps exercise with little or no rest between exercises.

 Same muscle group supersets are self-explanatory: Two exercises for the same muscle are performed back to back with no rest in between.
 They are written the same way as antagonistic supersets.
-For example, A1 is first bicep exercise in superset, A2 is second biceps exercise in superset (no rest between A1 and A2, then regular rest interval after A2 before repeating superset).
+For example, A1 is first biceps exercise in superset, A2 is second biceps exercise in superset (no rest between A1 and A2, then regular rest interval after A2 before repeating superset).

 Personally, I believe same-muscle-group supersets are better than antagonistic supersets for bodybuilding purposes (arm size), while antagonistic supersets are better for strength.
 I recommend using both.